yairgil/Docker-Provider/README.md

 ```
 > Note: format of the imagetag will be `ci<release><MMDDYYYY>`. possible values for release are test, dev, preview, dogfood, prod etc.

-If you prefe to build Certificate Generator Source code and Out OMS Go plugin code and image separately, then you can follow below instructions
+If you prefer to build Certificate Generator Source code and Out OMS Go plugin code and image separately, then you can follow below instructions

 #### Build Certificate Generator Source code and Out OMS Go plugin code
 ```